Language Model Embeddings Can Be Sufficient for Bayesian Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Our method, \textit{Embed-then-Regress}, demonstrates the versatility of using string-based in-context regression for Bayesian Optimization over a variety of problems.
-We have shown it to obtain comparable results against industry-standard GP baselines and allow flexibility in more esoteric spaces such as permutations and combinations.

-As strings are significantly more flexible representation formats of different data types, an ambitious and exciting direction is to pretrain a unified in-context regression model over multiple different domains, in order to obtain a ``universal'' in-context regressor.
-Numerous architectural improvements could also be made.
-For example, the aggregation method over Transformer outputs may be learned rather than predefined using average pooling as in this paper, and more broadly there may be better methods for computing fixed-length embeddings from a Transformer.
-It may also be possible to additionally create a string-based GP by sending string embeddings as inputs to a kernel, for better guarantees of uncertainty estimates.
+We investigated the use of string-based ICL regression for Bayesian Optimization over a variety of synthetic, combinatorial, and real-world optimization problems, and shown it to obtain comparable results against industry-standard GP baselines, yet allow flexibility in esoteric spaces such as permutations and combinations.
+We leave architectural improvements for future work - for example, the aggregation method over Transformer outputs may be learned rather than predefined using average pooling as in this paper, and more broadly there may be better methods for computing fixed-length embeddings from a Transformer.
+Further investigation into different regression bodies could lead to e.g. string-based GPs using kernels over string embeddings for better guarantees of uncertainty estimates.

-Further possible applications include prompt optimization \citep{prompt_breeder} and code search \citep{funsearch}, areas which still predominantly use zeroth-order evolutionary algorithms or even random search, which can be very sample inefficient compared to Bayesian Optimization.
-Additionally, outside of blackbox optimzation problems which are stateless with respect to inputs, it is worth investigating whether such methods are applicable for process-based reward modelling \citep{verify_step_by_step} and tree search-based approaches \citep{tree_of_thoughts} for stateful environments in language modelling.
+An ambitious and exciting direction is to pretrain a unified in-context regression model broadly over multiple different domains including prompt optimization \citep{prompt_breeder} and code search \citep{funsearch}, in order to obtain a ``universal'' in-context regressor which can speed up search over evolutionary algorithms, as strings are significantly more flexible representation formats of different data types.
+Additionally, outside of optimization problems which are stateless with respect to inputs, it is worth investigating whether such methods are applicable for LLM reasoning as reward models to assist tree search-based approaches \citep{tree_of_thoughts} for stateful environments in language modeling.